Unboxed-Software/solana-course/content/serialize-instruction-data.md

 *By the end of this lesson, you will be able to:*

+- Explain the contents of a transaction
 - Explain transaction instructions
+- Explain the basics of Solana's runtime optimizations
 - Explain Borsh
 - Use Borsh to serialize custom instruction data